WWZY

-WWZY ("107.1 The Boss") is a classic hits-formatted radio station licensed to Long Branch, New Jersey, and serving Monmouth County, New Jersey.
-It is owned by Press Communications and is simulcast on co-owned 99.7 WBHX in Tuckerton, New Jersey.
+WWZY ("107.1 The Boss") is a classic hits–formatted radio station licensed to Long Branch, New Jersey, and serving Monmouth County, New Jersey.
+It is owned by Press Communications, and simulcast on co-owned 99.7 WBHX in Tuckerton, New Jersey.
 Its studios and offices are on West Bangs Avenue in Neptune City, New Jersey.

-WWZY is a Class A station.
-It has an effective radiated power (ERP) of 5,000 watts.
-Its transmitter tower is on Broadway at Memorial Parkway in Long Branch.
+WWZY is a Class A station, with an effective radiated power (ERP) of 5,000 watts.
+Its transmitter is located on Broadway at Memorial Parkway in Long Branch.

 History

 1960–1981

 WWZY first went on the air on June 1, 1960, as WRLB "Radio Long Branch".
 At the time, the station's owner was afforded the possibility of broadcasting with 50,000 watts, but he declined, thinking that FM radio had limited potential.
 Therefore, the station signed on with 3,000 watts from a tower located in Long Branch, New Jersey.
 The studios were located adjacent to the tower.
 WWZY still uses the tower site, although the studios are now in Neptune City.
 When the Long Branch 107.1 did not use 50,000 watts, the Federal Communications Commission subsequently assigned 107.1 to several more communities around New York City.
-One was Briarcliff Manor, New York (in Westchester County), another was Belvidere, New Jersey (near Stroudsburg, Pennsylvania), and a third was Hampton Bays, New York (on Eastern Long Island).
+One was Briarcliff Manor, New York, another was Belvidere, New Jersey, and a third was Hampton Bays, New York.
 Having four stations near each other, all broadcasting on 107.1 MHz, caused interference for some listeners.

-Throughout the 1960s and 1970s, WRLB was a "full-service" station, broadcasting big-band music, high school sports and local news.
-An Italian program aired on Sunday.
-Competition was mainly from the Asbury Park Press' radio station, WJLK-AM -FM, which aired similar full-service programming.
+Throughout the 1960s and 1970s, WRLB was a full-service radio station, broadcasting big-band music, high school sports and local news.

-In 1968, WRLB revamped its programming continuing with adult "middle of the road" music from 6 a.m. until midnight when it switched to rock/top40 music.
+In 1968, WRLB revamped its programming continuing with adult middle of the road music from 6 a.m. until midnight when it switched to rock and top40 music.